 An alternative to establishing a new company is to purchase the shares or assets of an existing Australian company.
 If considering this option, you need to be aware of take over and competition policy as well as foreign investment policies.
 See the fact sheet on "The Foreign Investment Review Board" for more information.

 A company can trade using either its registered name, under which it was created, or a registered business name.
 Availability of company names can be checked the Australian Securities and Investments Commission (ASIC) website.
 Business names must be registered with the ASIC.

 For more information about incorporating a business, see our Incorporating a Business fact sheet.

 Legal and accounting services

 In order to get your business going, you may need some local professional assistance.
 Melbourne offers a full range of professional services, including lawyers and accounting firms.

 Investment by a foreign entity in Australia may require the formal submission of a proposal.
 This is subject to approval by the Australian Foreign Investment Review Board (FIRB).

 The FIRB examines proposals and advises the Australian Government on whether those proposals are suitable for approval under the Government's policy.
 Whether a proposal is required to be submitted to FIRB by the investor depends on the monetary value, the nature of the investment, and type of investor.

-For details on investments requiring submission, see FIRB: Monetary Thresholds.
+For details on investments requiring submission, visit the FIRB website.